 - Work your boundary tending into your daily devotions and energy work.

-- Help other people when they are putting in their boundaries if you can too.
+- Help other people when they’re implementing their boundaries.

 Witch, don’t take it personally